SvenLieber/website/content/post/2020-06-21-my-phd-explained.en.md

 user have to first learn it which might be tricky!

-Humans possess an astonishing information processing system, .. no, I do not talk about the smartphone in the pocket but from the brain!
+Humans possess an astonishing information processing system, .. no, I do not talk about the smartphone in the pocket but about the brain!
 From cognitive science we know that text is processed slowly as we have to concentrate more.

 In contrast to that shapes and colors are almost automatically processes